06.24.01 – 10.07.01

-The artists exhibiting their works within the QMA include: Matthew Bakkom, Brandon Ballengée, Bob Braine, Barbara Broughel, Omar Lopez-Chahoud (working in conjunction with Aidas Bareikis, Robert Beck, Dexter Buell, Mary Ellen Carroll, Christoph Girardet, Jenny Perlin, Guy Richards-Smit, Fatimah Tuggar, and James Yamada), Chris Doyle, Maria Elena Gonzalez, Christopher Ho and Trevor Mahovsky.
+Participating artists: Matthew Bakkom, Brandon Ballengée, Bob Braine, Barbara Broughel, Omar Lopez-Chahoud (working in conjunction with Aidas Bareikis, Robert Beck, Dexter Buell, Mary Ellen Carroll, Christoph Girardet, Jenny Perlin, Guy Richards-Smit, Fatimah Tuggar, and James Yamada), Chris Doyle, Maria Elena Gonzalez, Christopher Ho and Trevor Mahovsky.
 Video Cafe includes following artists: Swati Khurana, Rita McBride, Alan Michelson, Jaime Permuth, Rebecca Quaytman, Sontext (Debora Warner and Steve Hamilton), Vargas-Suarez Universal, Stephen Vitiello, Fred Wilson, Thomas Zummer.